Last Updated: February 22, 2023

 3. You have to be healthy when diving

 If you dive, you have to be completely healthy.
-If one suffers from a flu-like infection or an inflammation of the sinuses, problems with the pressure balance can arise.
+If one suffers from a cough, a flu-like infection or an inflammation of the sinuses, problems with the pressure balance can arise.
 In the worst case, so-called ear barotrauma can occur.

 All in all, a responsible diver will refrain from diving if his or her health condition is not optimal.
 Anyone suffering from a chronic illness should definitely have their fitness assessed by a competent medical professional.

 Especially with novice divers, it happens that they do not respect their limits.
 Sometimes the divemaster plans a dive that is beyond your skills or that you are not up to.

 In doing so, you run the risk of reacting incorrectly and panicking in an emergency.
 If you realize that the dive is beyond you, say NO. It is not a sign of cowardice but shows a sense of responsibility and character if you do not blindly follow the herd.

 5. Breath properly underwater